-Next time you’re putting off something that you know is super simple and will only take you about five minutes to do, don’t call yourself lazy—blame it on your executive functioning: it’s your brain’s fault!
-You might need to give your brain—and your kids’ brains—a little extra oomph to put down the screens, stave off mindless distractions, and tackle the to-do list.
+Next time you’re putting off something you know is super simple and will only take you about five minutes to do, don’t call yourself lazy—blame it on your executive functioning: it’s your brain’s fault!
+You might need to give your brain—and your kids’ brains—a little extra oomph to put down the screens, stave off mindless distractions and tackle the to-do list.

 Whether you’re exercising your own EF skills or your kiddos’, summer is the perfect time to merge family fun with tuning up much-needed skills.
 Learnfully invited neuropsychologist Dr. Karen Wilson, EF Coach Elizabeth Boyarsky, and a mom of several children with learning differences (yours truly) to discuss how we sneak EF skill development into summer fun.
 Here are our favorite ideas:

 Involve children in cooking and baking.
 So many EF skills are exercised in the kitchen.
 Measuring, following directions, taking turns, waiting for the finished product–all these tasks add up to strengthening self-control and even working memory.
 Plus who can resist sprinkling in some math practice with all the opportunities cooking provides?

 Practice Mindfulness.
 Learning to be mindful and taking cues from how your body feels is important to everyone—but even more so for kids who have EF struggles.
 Recognizing how they feel is key to overcoming those times when impulsivity threatens to take over.
 Open the windows, settle in with your little one, and tune into yourselves; make mindfulness a family practice.